ppy/osu-framework/README.md

 - Anywhere we implement graphical components, they will be displayed with a generic design and will be derivable for further customisation.
 - Common elements used by games (texture caching, font loading) will be automatically initialised at runtime.
 - Allow for isolated development of components via a solid testing environment (`VisualTests` and `TestCases`).
 Check the [wiki](https://github.com/ppy/osu-framework/wiki/Development-and-Testing) for more information on how these can be used to streamline development.

+### Building

+Build configurations for the recommended IDEs (listed above) are included.
+You should use the provided Build/Run functionality of your IDE to get things going.
+When testing or building new components, it's highly encouraged you use the `VisualTests` project/configuration.
+More information on this provided [below](#contributing).

+- Visual Studio / Rider users should load the project via one of the platform-specific .slnf files, rather than the main .sln.
+This will allow access to template run configurations.
+- Visual Studio Code users must run the `Restore` task before any build attempt.

+### Code analysis

+Code analysis can be run with `powershell ./build.ps1` or `build.sh`.
+This is currently only supported under windows due to [resharper cli shortcomings](https://youtrack.jetbrains.com/issue/RSRP-410004).
+Alternatively, you can install resharper or use rider to get inline support in your IDE of choice.

 ## Contributing